sonic-net/DASH/documentation/dataplane/dash-bmv2-data-plane-app.md

     P->>+P: packet comes and starts flow resimulation due to eni.epoch > flow.epoch
     P->>+W: slow-path, update flow data
 ```
+Note: epoch could be an internal attribute of eni and flow, which is not
+visible in public SAI.

 ### 6.4.
 HA flow
 Base on basic flow, HA flow adds an extra FLOW_SYNCED state, which involves